-Economics may be assumed to be solely about money, however, in reality it combines maths, science and social theory.
+Economics may be assumed to be solely about money, however, in reality, it combines maths, science and social theory.
 Economics analyses the distributions of wealth, services and good, and how they are consumed and produced.
 The word ‘economics’ derives from the Ancient Greek word ‘Oikonomia’ which refers to managing a household or administration.
 Short for economic science, economics is considered the standard house rules in a production society.

 What A Levels do I need?

-Each institution will ask for varying grades and specific subjects for their admission process, some universities may ask for A*AA and an A in maths A-Level, whilst others may require ABB and prefer related degrees, such as economics, accounting, finance and a science.
+Each institution will ask for varying grades and specific subjects for their admission process, some universities may ask for A*AA and an A in maths A-Level, while others may require ABB and prefer related degrees, such as economics, accounting, finance and a science.

 Students are advised to research their universities and chosen courses to ensure they understand what is needed for admission and what to aim for when studying.

-You can also see our Economics personal statement examples, these will help you to gain an insight into what you need for your personal statement.
+You can also see our Economics personal statement examples; these will help you to gain an insight into what you need for your personal statement.

 What are my study options?

 Economics is split into main branches as a subject, which includes microeconomics and macroeconomics.
-Microeconomics is concerned with individual companies and their places within a market, whilst macroeconomics studies how these markets interact with each other as a whole and on a domestic and global scale.
+Microeconomics is concerned with individual companies and their places within a market, while macroeconomics studies how these markets interact with each other as a whole and on a domestic and global scale.
 These two branches are usually covered early within the degree to give students a core understanding of each, and then allow individuals to choose modules in the second and final year letting them to create a tailored degree.

 The majority of institutions will encourage their students to gain industry experience through placement years – which are included in a sandwich course, increasing the degree length to four years.
 Completing a placement will aid students to apply knowledge they have learned within a practical and real environment, whilst providing individuals with valuable work experience on their CV.